georgeracu/georgeracu.github.com/_includes/presentations/tdd-workshop-1.md

 ---

-# Properties of our tests
+## Properties of our tests

 <hr/>

-* Automated run and result check
+* Automated - run and result check automatically
 * Thorough - test what's likely to break, use coverage tools to keep a consistent coverage
 * Repeatable - should be independent from the environment and  produce the same result
 * Independent - independent from the environment and from each other